-The FY 2024/25 budget represents 214 positions.
-This is an increase of 12 positions from prior year's adopted budget.
+The FY 2024/25 budget represents 202 positions.
+This is the same amount of positions from prior year's adopted budget.

-A net increase of \$3.2 million from FY 2023/24 adopted budget in overall expenses.
+A net increase of \$1.2 million from FY 2023/24 adopted budget in overall expenses.

-- Salaries & Benefits - The increase is due to negotiated pay increases, along with benefit increases, for all positions affected by the minimum pay studies. - The BOS also granted a large increase to the county Flex Benefit Plan to help increase costs for medical coverages. - The positions needed to open the San Jacinto Shelter and Veterinary Clinics. - Supplies and Services - A decrease is due to the department absorbing costs to help offset the increase in salaries and benefits. - Other Charges - The decrease is due to the department absorbing costs to help offset the increase in salaries and benefits.
+- Salaries & Benefits - The increase is due to negotiated pay increases, along with benefit increases, for all positions affected by the minimum pay studies. - The BOS also granted a large increase to the county Flex Benefit Plan to help increase costs for medical coverages. - The positions needed to open the San Jacinto Shelter. - Supplies and Services - A decrease is due to the department absorbing costs to help offset the increase in salaries and benefits. - Other Charges - The decrease is due to the department absorbing costs to help offset the increase in salaries and benefits.

-A net increase of \$1.3 million from FY 2023/24 adopted budget in overall revenue.
+A net decrease of \$1.2 million from FY 2023/24 adopted budget in overall revenue.